m1010j/async-explorations-writeup/README.md

   | `asyncFib(44)`     | 2.7 seconds |                              2.2 seconds |
   | `asyncMemoFib(44)` | 2.7 seconds |                              2.3 seconds |

-- The calculation times of the busywork functions were exactly identical in Node.js and in Chromium-based browers.
+- The calculation times of the busywork functions were exactly identical in Node.js and in Chromium-based browsers.
 - `asyncFib(30)` and `asyncMemoFib(30)` exited with a `JavaScript heap out of memory` error.

 #### Memoization